 Members participate in M3AAWG through relevant committees or interest groups with three main working committees: Collaboration, Technical and Public Policy.
 We have a Training Committee that programs training at each meeting, including online videos.
-M3AAWG members and the Board of Directors also collaborate frequently with other industry stakeholders including the Unsolicited Communications Enforcement Network (UCENet, formerly the London Action Plan or LAP) and numerous governmental regulatory agencies.
+M3AAWG members and the Board of Directors also collaborate frequently with other industry stakeholders including the London Action Plan (LAP) and numerous governmental regulatory agencies.
 Though M3AAWG does not lobby on government or public policy matters, our Public Policy Committee does supply factual information to government organizations as they develop relevant policy or legislation.